 The WMU School of Social Work and Department of Occupational Therapy are always looking for opportunities to partner with behavioral health organizations in the Kalamazoo community and region.
 For more information on working with WMU social work or occupational therapy students, please contact:

 - Dr. Ann Chapleau | email@example.com | (269) 387-7242

-Ann Chapleau, DHS, OTR/L, is an associate professor of occupational therapy at WMU.
+Ann Chapleau, DHS, OTR/L, is a professor of occupational therapy at WMU.
 She has more than 30 years of clinical, administrative and research experience in the behavioral health field.
-Ann’s current research includes outcome measurement using Goal Attainment Scaling and development of a GAS mobile and web-based application.
+Ann’s current research includes outcome measurement using Goal Attainment Scaling and development of a goal scaling mobile and web-based application, Goal Scaling Solutions (GSS).
 She is also working with a research team to develop HIPAA-compliant technology for digitization of historical psychiatric records.

 - Dr. Jennifer Harrison | firstname.lastname@example.org | (269) 387-2556

-Jennifer Harrison, PhD, LMSW, CAADC is a social worker, chemical addictions counselor and assistant professor for the School of Social Work at WMU.
+Jennifer Harrison, PhD, LMSW, CAADC is a social worker and chemical addictions counselor.
+She is an associate professor and the interim director for the School of Social Work at WMU.
 Jennifer has been in clinical, research and administrative practice for more than 25 years.
-Her clinical work focuses on integrated health at Behavioral Health Services.
-Her research interests include international social justice, co-occurring mental health, substance abuse and medical needs among adults, peer services in behavioral health services.
+Her research, teaching, and service interests include international social justice, co-occurring mental health, substance abuse and medical needs among adults, peer services, and translational research in evidence-based behavioral health.